Try these Halloween potluck recipes for a ghoulishly good time!

 Turn a regular cheese ball into a cheese ball mummy.
-Transform breadsticks into witches’ fingers.
+Or transform breadsticks into witches’ fingers.

 There’s no limit to the Halloween potluck recipes you can create.
 And this list has 30 options to start you off right.